 The next time you’re given a compliment, internalize it as fact.
-Don’t judge yourself against what was said, or analyze it for deeper meaning.
+Don’t judge yourself against what was said or analyze it for deeper meaning.

-For example, if someone congratulates you on landing a major client, accept it gracefully saying, “Thanks!
+For example, if someone congratulates you on landing a major client, accept it gracefully, saying, “Thanks!
 I’m glad all the hard work paid off” or “Thank you!
 I’m really happy that you said so.”

 Leave it at that.
-There’s no reason to launch into an elaborate explanation of about how you barely made the deadline, or it was just luck.
+There’s no reason to launch into an elaborate explanation of how you barely made the deadline, or it was just luck.

-Quit volunteering more information than necessary simply to point out your flaws before someone else does (because that won’t happen!).
+Quit volunteering more information than necessary to point out your flaws before someone else does (because that won’t happen!).

 Try one of these techniques the next time you sense Impostor Syndrome creeping up.
-Because ultimately, holding yourself back and letting yourself be a victim to the impostor syndrome is the greatest risk of all.
+Because ultimately, holding yourself back and letting yourself be a victim of the impostor syndrome is the greatest risk of all.